Denver Seminary’s COVID-19 FAQs

 -Through respiratory droplets and aerosols produced by an infected person.

 -Via pre-symptomatic and asymptomatic people who have the virus and do not know it.

 What are the symptoms of COVID-19?

-Symptoms include: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell.
+Symptoms include: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, ear ache, loss of taste or smell.